Schedule

 Cryptocurrency Protection FAQs

 Yes, if it is held in your personal name or on an exchange account tied to you.
 Cryptocurrency is treated as property under U.S. law, which means it is subject to the same creditor claims, court judgments, and bankruptcy proceedings as any other asset you own.
 The fact that it is digital does not make it unreachable.
-Legal structures that place ownership outside your personal name are what create actual protection.
+If your holdings have grown in value and you have no legal structure in place, your exposure is likely greater than you realize.

 Yes.
 If you control the private keys, courts treat you as fully capable of producing the asset and can compel you to do so under threat of contempt.
 This is one of the most significant vulnerabilities cryptocurrency holders face that does not exist in the same way for traditional financial assets.
-Structures where an independent trustee or properly managed entity holds the keys, rather than the individual, are designed specifically to address this risk.
+Structures where an independent trustee or properly managed entity holds the keys rather than the individual are designed specifically to address this risk.
+If you hold significant crypto in your own name, this exposure warrants immediate legal review.

 The most effective approach combines a properly structured LLC or irrevocable trust with secure custody arrangements that remove the asset from your personal name and control.
 An LLC creates a liability barrier.
 An irrevocable trust goes further by removing ownership from your personal estate entirely.
-Most comprehensive crypto protection plans layer both, and the right combination depends on the size of the holdings, the nature of the risk, and whether the goal is creditor protection, estate planning, or both.
+Most comprehensive crypto protection plans layer both.
+The right combination depends on the size of the holdings, the nature of the risk, and whether the goal is creditor protection, estate planning, or both.
+Kelley Kronenberg structures these arrangements for crypto holders across all asset sizes.

-An LLC provides meaningful protection but is not absolute on its own.
-It creates a legal barrier between your personal assets and claims made against the LLC, and in Florida, a creditor is generally limited to a charging order, meaning they cannot seize the crypto or force a sale.
-The protection requires the LLC to be properly maintained with its own accounts, documentation, and clean separation from personal finances.
+An LLC provides meaningful protection but is not a complete solution on its own.
+It creates a legal barrier between your personal assets and claims made against the LLC, and in Florida a creditor is generally limited to a charging order, meaning they cannot seize the crypto or force a sale.
+The protection depends entirely on the LLC being properly maintained with its own accounts, documentation, and clean separation from personal finances.
+An LLC that is treated as an extension of your personal finances will not hold up under legal scrutiny.

 Cryptocurrency is marital property in most states and is subject to division in divorce.
-From an estate planning perspective, crypto presents unique challenges because access depends on private keys and wallet information that must be documented and transferred properly for heirs to access what they inherit.
+From an estate planning perspective, crypto presents challenges that traditional assets do not because access depends on private keys and wallet information that must be documented and transferred properly for heirs to access what they inherit.
 Without a plan that accounts for these technical realities, even a well-drafted will may leave beneficiaries unable to access the assets.
 Kelley Kronenberg addresses both the legal and practical dimensions of crypto in estate and protection planning.

 The right time is before any claim, dispute, or legal exposure exists.
 Transfers made after a lawsuit is filed can be challenged as fraudulent conveyances and unwound by a court.
 For crypto holders, significant gains can attract legal attention quickly, making early planning especially important.
 Kelley Kronenberg works with crypto investors to put structures in place during stable periods, before circumstances make proactive planning unavailable.